John-A-Aydin/ClassNotes/Vector Calculus/Functions of Several Variables.md

-#14-1
+#14-

 $\Large f: D\rightarrow R$

-D and R can be multidimensional
+D and R can be tag:#14-multidimensional
 - For two dimensions it would be the [[Cartesian Product]] (Ordered pair)

 ### Finding Domains